RedFlagAI/spaCy-entity-linker/README.md

 firstname) is max-prior.
 This method achieves around 70% accuracy on predicting the correct entities behind link descriptions on wikipedia.

-## Note

-The Entity Linker at the current state is still experimental and should not be used in production mode.
-NOTE: Redflag's SubjectModel filtering addresses these issues, making it suitable for our use case.

 ## Performance

 The current implementation supports only Sqlite.
 This is advantageous for development because it does not requirement